ChangePool/cardano-improvement-proposals/incentives/response.md

 Maslow hypothesizes that lower-level needs must be satisfied before higher-level needs can become motivators.

-Higher levels in Maslow's hierarchy associated with thriving tend to be more robust, positive sum, win-win situations driven by possibility, innovation, creativity, collaboration and trade.
+Higher levels in Maslow's hierarchy associated with thriving—which everyone wants for Cardano—tend to be more robust, positive sum, win-win situations driven by possibility, innovation, creativity, collaboration and trade.

 ## Rationale